Bagrakote: Transport

 Bagrakote Railway Station which lies on New Jalpaiguri–Alipurduar–Samuktala Road line of Northeast Frontier Railway zone Alipurduar railway division serves the areas of Bagrakote and nearby tea gardens.Bagrakote is the starting point of National Highway 717A which traverses out of National Highway 17.

 Military Activity

-Given the increasing military activity over the last decade by China north and north-east of the Sino-Indian border from Sikkim, Indian authorities have initiated parallel upgrades of men and materiel in the area by strengthening the road network to and along the border in the east and the northeast sectors.
+Given the increasing military activity over the last decade by China north and north-east of the Sino-Indian border from Sikkim, Indian authorities have initiated parallel upgrades of men and material in the area by strengthening the road network to and along the border in the east and the northeast sectors.
 The landslide-prone national highway NH-31A connecting Sikkim with the rest of the country has been widened and strengthened.
 An ordnance depot has been set up by the Indian Army at Bagrakote Military Station and land acquired by them to build an airstrip there.
 Tenders were floated for special repairs to military installations in March 2021.